arsen1c/FlashNotes/README.md

 $ npm start
 ```
 # Note
-Remove `BROWSER='vivaldi-stable'` in [package.json](https://github.com/arsen1c/React-Todo/blob/master/package.json) file if you are not using a vivaldi browser on a linux machine
+* Remove `BROWSER='vivaldi-stable'` in [package.json](https://github.com/arsen1c/React-Todo/blob/master/package.json) file if you are not using a vivaldi browser on a linux machine
+* Lot features are missing on this app, they will be added later

 # Screenshots